Ena-Shepherd/blog/src/content/posts/Hacking my old smartphone.md

 - `locksettings.db-wal`
 - `locksettings.db-shm`

-> After rebooting, the phone no longer asked for a password.
+> After rebooting, the phone no longer asks for a password

-## Final Results
+# Final results

 In less than a day, I was able to regain access to my Galaxy S4, **back up my data**, and prepare to install tools like ATAK or Meshtastic.